-Families Served Through the Maternal, Infant, and Early Childhood Home Visiting Program in 2021
+Families Served Through the Maternal, Infant, and Early Childhood Home Visiting Program in 2022

-Evidence-based models implemented with MIECHV funds in Nevada included Early Head Start Home-Based Option, Home Instruction for Parents of Preschool Youngsters, Nurse-Family Partnership, and Parents as Teachers.
-Statewide, MIECHV funded 18 full-time equivalent (FTE) home visitors and 9 FTE supervisors.
+Evidence-based models implemented with MIECHV funds in Arizona included Family Spirit, Healthy Families America, Nurse-Family Partnership, Parents as Teachers, SafeCare Augmented, and Health Start.
+Statewide, MIECHV funded 54 full-time equivalent (FTE) home visitors and 26 FTE supervisors.
 FTE can include full-time and part-time staff.

-States provided data from their 2021 MIECHV federal report.
-Data represent families served through MIECHV-funded programs in fiscal year 2021.
+States provided data from their 2022 MIECHV federal report.
+Data represent families served through MIECHV-funded programs in fiscal year 2022.
 MIECHV State Data Tables include MIECHV data only.
-Numbers may vary from those in NHVRC State Profiles, which may include both MIECHV and non-MIECHV data provided by evidence-based models. • Caregivers include pregnant women, female caregivers, and male caregivers. • Caregivers and children with missing data were excluded from the calculations. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income at or below 100 percent of the federal poverty guidelines. • Counts of FTE home visitor and supervisor positions were rounded to the nearest whole number. • To protect confidentiality, race and ethnicity categories with 10 or fewer caregivers were replaced with \. • Percentages may not add to 100 due to rounding.
+Numbers may vary from those in NHVRC State Profiles, which may include both MIECHV and non-MIECHV data provided by evidence-based models. • Caregivers include pregnant women, female caregivers, and male caregivers. • Caregivers and children with missing data were excluded from the calculations. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income at or below 100 percent of the federal poverty guidelines. • Counts of FTE home visitor and supervisor positions were rounded to the nearest whole number. • To protect confidentiality, race and ethnicity categories with 10 or fewer caregivers were replaced with . • Percentages may not add to 100 due to rounding. • Data include service numbers for Health Start, which is recognized by HRSA as a promising approach.

 The NHVRC is a partnership of James Bell Associates and the Urban Institute.
 Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
 The views expressed here do not necessarily reflect the views of the foundations.
-For a detailed methodology, see the 2022 Home Visiting Yearbook.
+For a detailed methodology, see the 2023 Home Visiting Yearbook.